KSDunne/statement_beauty/README.md

 1. Had to 'zero' the makeup models due to a data type change of integer field to text field.

+2. Booking query was in the wrong place in the makeover_deals function in the makeover view.

 ### Unfixed bugs

 ### Supported screens and browsers